Islandora-Collaboration-Group/ISLE/README.md

 - **ISLE Phase III:** TBD

 ## Project Sustainability
-The ISLE Steering Committee (ISC) oversees the ISLE project and the ISLE Project Maintainers maintain the project and create scheduled new releases.
+The ISLE Steering Committee (ISC) oversees the ISLE project and the ISLE Project Maintainers maintain the project with scheduled new releases on [GitHub project boards](https://github.com/Islandora-Collaboration-Group/ISLE/projects), and issue [release notes](https://islandora-collaboration-group.github.io/ISLE-Documentation/09_release_notes/release_notes/).
 The ISC will submit the resultant development via Islandora’s Licensed Software Acceptance Procedure ([LSAP](https://islandora.ca/developers/lsap)).
 The development will then become a core part of the Islandora 7x Release (Fall 2019) and will be supported and maintained by the Islandora community as part of the free and publicly shared open-source platform.
 Through this LSAP method, Islandora has already adopted a large number of externally contributed modules that are sustainably maintained by community members.

 ## ISLE Steering Committee
 - Sarah Goldstein, Mount Holyoke College